purescript-polyform/polyform/README.md

 data R r a = Failure r | Success r a
 ```

-This type is isomorphic to `Tuple r (Maybe a)` - probably I should use this representation underneath (together with `Compose`) to reuse some instances but I've decided to provide it as is for now.
+This type is isomorphic to `Tuple r (Maybe a)` - probably I should use this representation underneath (together with `WriterT` + `MaybeT`) but I've decided to provide it as is for now for "simplicity" sake.

-This type takes the idea of accumulating errors from the `V` type (from `purescript-validation`) to the boring limit.
+The idea of accumulating errors from the `V` type (from `purescript-validation`) is extended here.
 We can think of `r` value as not only the error representation but as the overall validation "report".
 These values are accumulated by all interesting instances (`Functor`, `Applicative`) of the `R` type.

 When this type can be useful?
 When we consider for example HTML form rendering we can find that when form validation fails we want to present not only invalid parts of the form.
 In such a case we want to rerender the whole form.
 It is convenient to have already validated values in such a case and be able to provide some info based on this partially correct state.